 and senior years of high school).
 The "Gym" was a white leather sneaker with black stripes.
 The worst design

 feature was that adidas used a "grid of squares" sole similar to the Puma Basket and Clyde.

 This type of sole is usually slippery on wet grass, and the "Gym" was no exception.
 I had a friend with a pair of Puma shoes with the same design...
 Ronnie and I both did our share of slipping in gym class!
-They also didn't have much midsole cushioning, so I had two reasons that I was more likely than not to wear the red low-top Chucks I had by that time in gym class.
+They also didn't have any midsole cushioning to speak of, so I had two reasons that I was more likely than not to wear the red low-top Chucks I had by that time in gym class.
 Even with this flaw, these shoes went with me to college.
 I found the third flaw in these shoes walking across the University of Missouri campus: they wore out quickly!
 They soon went into the trash.

 Back to the top of Charlie's Sneaker Pages!